HouGui/figexport/README.md

 ## Developer Section
 ### Install from Source
 > **Note:**
-> To avoid potential dependency conflicts on your system, it is highly recommended to use a
-> Python virtual environment.
+> To avoid potential dependency conflicts on your system, it is recommended to use a Python virtual environment.

 * Clone this repository and create a Python virtual environment:
 ```sh